 Required Ingredients and Supplies

-After you have considered all the things related to smoking a chuck roast, now it is time to organize your required ingredients and supplies.
+After you have considered all the things related to smoking, now it is time to organize your required ingredients and supplies.

 Required Ingredients & Supplies

 - 3 Pound Chuck Roast

 - 1/2 Cup of Kosher Salt (Separated From All Other Ingredients)

 - A large pot filled with enough water to submerge your meat